 When it comes to making home renovations to accommodate an elderly parent, many caregivers first want to know if the project can be covered by Medicare or Medicaid and what are the overall costs, initial and ongoing.
-It makes sense to want to know what is involved in a major project such as installing a walk in bathtub before delving into it.
 So, the question for this article is…

-Sorry to say that Medicare does not consider walk in bathtubs to be durable medical equipment so, they won’t pay for the tub nor would they contribute anything to the cost of the tub or installation.
+Sorry to say that Medicare does not consider walk-in tubs to be durable medical equipment so, they won’t pay for the tub nor would they contribute anything to the cost of the tub or installation.

 BUT – if you (or your physician) can demonstrate that this type of tub is an “absolute medical necessity” – Medicare may reimburse you after you’ve purchased and installed it.
 To do this you would need…

 - a medical diagnosis that warrants a walk-in tub